Summer 1964-65

 Major Japanese traverse arrives (19 December).

-The glaciology traverse had traveled from the Japanese Showa Station on the coast, with a refueling stop at Plateau; they stayed on station until after Christmas dinner before retracing their course (U. S. Navy photo; Antarctic Journal, March-April 1969).
+The 12-man glaciology traverse, led by Masayoshi Murayama, had departed on 28 September from the Japanese Showa Station (sometimes spelled Syowa, on East Ongul Island just off the coast, 69ºS-39.6ºE, roughly north of Plateau Station), with a refueling stop at Plateau; they stayed on station until after Christmas dinner before retracing their course, again via Plateau Station.
+They arrived back at Showa on 16 February (U. S. Navy photo; Antarctic Journal, March-April 1969).

 Martin Pomerantz and Bartol team launch balloon-borne cosmic ray detectors from the ice near McM--the first year of a 2-season project.
 Some were tracked for more than 2 days--a precursor to today's long-duration missions.